 This training day is designed for individuals who are connected to working with youth, youth adults and their families.
 This would include direct practitioners, supervisors, clinical staff, parent leaders, administrators and others working within Systems of Care.

-- A) Discuss the role of family acceptance and rejection on risk and well-being for LGBTQ young people
+· Discuss the role of family acceptance and rejection on risk and well-being for LGBT young people.

-- B) Describe specific family rejecting behaviors related to increased health risks for LGBTQ young people, including depression, suicidality, substance abuse, homelessness and HIV; and specific family accepting/supportive behaviors that help protect against risk and promote well-being
+· Describe specific family rejecting behaviors that are related to increased health risks for LGBT young people, including depression, suicidality, substance abuse, homelessness and HIV, and specific family accepting / supportive behaviors that help protect against risk and promote well-being.

-- C) Discuss core principles and strategies from the Family Acceptance Project to help families and caregivers to support their LGBTQ children, to help decrease risk and increase well-being for LGBTQ young people
+· Discuss core principles and strategies to help families and caregivers to support their LGBT children, to help decrease risk and increase well-being for LGBT young people.

-- D) Identify one to three specific change(s) you will make to implement this new information in your program’s practices and related work with children, youth, young adults and families
+· Identify one to three specific change(s) you will make to implement this new information in your program's practices and related work with young people and families.

 There will be a reception for all participants following the training at the Ruth Ellis Center.
 Click here for more information on the Ruth Ellis Center.
 Information regarding the reception will become available to all attendees soon.